skyeroad/BLE-ESP32-Com/README.md

 1. Open `BLE-ESPCom/BLE-ESPCom.xcodeproj` in Xcode.
 2. Build/run on a physical device (BLE is not available in the simulator) — ⌘R.
 3. Tap **Scan** to find the ESP32 (`ESP32 Memory Bridge`), connect, then **Read** or enter a value and **Write**.

+## Running the Android App
+1. Open `BLE-ESP32ComAndroid/` in Android Studio.
+2. Use a physical device (BLE not available on the emulator), MinSdk 33.
+Accept Bluetooth permissions on first run.
+3. On the main screen: status dot and connection text sit under the toolbar; buttons are below the title.
+Use **Scan** to find the ESP32 (filtered by service UUID), **Disconnect** to drop, **Read** to fetch the value, or enter a decimal/`0x` value and tap **Write**.
+Notifications update the last value text.

 ## Flashing the ESP32
 1. Open `esp32-firmware/BLEMemoryBridge/BLEMemoryBridge.ino` in Arduino IDE.